 Set Up a Swing Set

 Swing sets are a classic outdoor entertainment space for kids.
-It can be as simple as a tire swing or a massive wooden structure with ladders and slides.
+It can be as simple as a tire swing or a massive wooden structure with ladders and a childrens slide.
 Which one you go with should be decided by two factors: what’s age-appropriate and which option is sized for your outdoor space.

 The swing set doesn’t have to be large and fancy.
 As long as it’s designed for safe play your kids will get enjoyment out of swinging around.